All the Bad Stuff on One Page

 This is a lovely ride with great scenery, fun people, wonderful volunteers, too much food...

-But I can guarantee you that five people are going to have a terrible time.
+But I can guarantee you that three people are going to have a terrible time.

 When things go wrong for one of our fine cyclists we scrape them up off the pavement with a spatula and then we often hear them say, “But no one told me that...”